glee4810/ehrsql-2024/README.md

 ## <a name="evaluation"></a>Evaluation

-The scorer (`scoring.py` in the scorer module) will report the official evaluation score for the task.
+The scorer (`scoring.py` in the scoring_program module) will report the official evaluation score for the task.
 For more details about the metric, please refer to the [Evaluation](https://www.codabench.org/competitions/1889) tab on the Codabench website.